 Memorizations and Recitations: Quotes, passages, poems, and sayings are included with each Unit Study, for children to memorize and recite.

 Culminating event: Ideas for culminating events are provided with each Unit Study, to do at the end of each unit.
 These events help inspire a love for learning in the hearts of children and cause their learning to be more memorable, meaningful and fun!

 Gamification: Many children feel a much stronger desire to engage in learning when their progress is tracked with a point system, and the points are redeemable for rewards.
 This is an optional resource to use.
 Mom determines what rewards are offered, and the point value attached to each reward.
 A Unit Studies Point Tracker is provided.

 - Families and learning communities enjoy full access to all unit studies (see release dates below) to use on their own.

 - No assignment submissions or feedback provided by Ensign Peak Academy.

-- One family/learning community subscription is used for all children, ages 5-11, in one immediate family or one classroom.
+- One family/class subscription is used for all children, ages 5-11, in one immediate family or one classroom.

 - No application required